Hibi: incense matches made in Japan

 A collaboration between two traditions

-It turns out that the story is not just a simple gadget.
+It turns out the story is not just about a simple gadget.

 Hibi was born in 2011, when two respected Japanese manufacturers from Kiyogo Prefecture (think in terms of province) met and had the idea to collaborate.
 They designed a useful product that would highlight their respective professions.

-First of all, there is the company Daihatsu, which has been producing incense for 80 years.
+First, there is the Daihatsu company, which has been producing incense for 80 years.
 The use of incense has been an integral part of Japan since the 9th century AD.
-Originally, it was a religious offering, but it quickly evolved to become a daily element of culture, which still exists today.
-The region of Hyogo Prefecture, where Daihatsu operates (Awaji Island), accounts for up to 70% of the country's incense production, and this famous company has continuously contributed to this success.
+Originally, it was a religious offering, but it quickly evolved into a daily cultural element that still exists today.
+The Hyogo Prefecture region, where Daihatsu operates (Awaji Island), is said to represent up to 70% of the country's incense production, and this famous company has continuously contributed to this success.

 Secondly, there is the Kobe Match Corporation.
-Founded in 1929, this company was established after match production on the island surged following the introduction of fire-starting technology by Europeans in the late 19th century.
-Since then, Japan has become a leader in the manufacturing of high-quality matches, and Kobe Match has helped keep this local industry alive.
-Unfortunately, the use of matches has declined in our modern era, but brands like Kobe Match are still passionate about maintaining their tradition.
+Founded in 1929, this company emerged after match production on the island boomed following the introduction of fire-starting technology by Europeans in the late 19th century.
+Since then, Japan has become a leader in manufacturing high-quality matches, and Kobe Match has helped keep this local industry alive.
+Unfortunately, match use has declined in our modern era, but brands like Kobe Match remain passionate about maintaining their tradition.

-"Matches do not need to play a leading role.
+"Matches don't need to play a leading role.
 However, we would like to convey the roots and tradition of our industry." - Kobe Match Corp.

-When these two esteemed companies met for the first time, they forged a bond based on a simple idea.
-After three years of hard work and meticulous development of this idea, the final product we have today represents the best of Japanese craftsmanship.
+When these two esteemed companies first met, they forged a bond based on a simple idea.
+After three years of hard work and careful development of this idea, the final product we have today represents the best of Japanese craftsmanship.
 Not only did they succeed in creating something from their original vision, but they also managed to give a new purpose to their two industries.